-This Electric Aggregation Plan was developed by the Electric Aggregation Committee with due input from the public, as required under RSA 53-E. Public hearings were held on [INSERT DATE] and [INSERT DATE].
+This Electric Aggregation Plan was developed by the Portsmouth Energy Advisory Committee with due input from the public, as required under RSA 53-E. Public hearings were held on [INSERT DATE] and [INSERT DATE].
 Refer to Attachment 7 for additional information.

-The Electric Aggregation Committee has determined that this Electric Aggregation Plan satisfies applicable statutory requirements and is in the best, long-term interest of the City and its residents, businesses, and other ratepayers.
+The Portsmouth Energy Advisory Committee has determined that this Electric Aggregation Plan satisfies applicable statutory requirements and is in the best, long-term interest of the City and its residents, businesses, and other ratepayers.

-The City Council may now submit this Plan for consideration by [LEGISLATIVE BODY].
-Adoption of this Plan by the [LEGISLATIVE BODY], by majority approval of those present and voting, establishes Portsmouth Community Power as an approved aggregation with statutory authorities defined under RSA 53-E:3 (to be exercised with due oversight and local governance, as described herein), and authorizes the City Council to arrange and contract for the necessary professional services and power supplies to launch Portsmouth Community Power.
+Adoption of this Plan by the City Council, by majority approval of those present and voting, establishes Portsmouth Community Power as an approved aggregation with statutory authorities defined under RSA 53-E:3 (to be exercised with due oversight and local governance, as described herein), and authorizes the City Council to arrange and contract for the necessary professional services and power supplies to launch Portsmouth Community Power.